nearspears/vue-nav/README.md

   2. C back to B，B will **recover from cache**;
   3. B back to A，A will **recover from cache**;
   4. A forward to B again，B will **rebuild, not recover from cache**.
-- support mutiple pages of same type
+- support mutiple instances of same page
-  1. A1 and A2 are the same component pages
+  1. A1 and A2 are the same page
   2. A1 forward to B，then forward to A2
   3. A2 back to B，B will **recover from cache**;
   4. B back to A1，A1 will **recover from cache**;